enarx-archive/rfcs/concepts/default-enarx-trust-process.md

 discussion, and therefore ignored in this RFC.

-The changes between states were characterised as the transition of particular components between to host domains:
+The changes between states were characterised as the transition of particular components between trust domains:
  1. host owner trust domain;
  2. tenant trust domain.